 - Feathered headdress for playing dress-ups, from a collection of handcrafts, produced by English migrant Ada Perry, between the 1930s and 1960s.
 Ada Perry migrated to Australia as a widow with eight children in 1924.
 She struggled to work a piece of isolated government allocated land at Mirboo North, until 1928 when a buggy accident left her unable to continue physical labour, so she created craft items, while her children worked the land.
 The items in the Museum's collection are prototypes, as she kept the first of anything she created for her children and then gave away the rest.
 All Ada's handcrafts were made using available scraps or reusing old clothes, providing insight into a domestic environment where subsistence was a struggle and where 'making do' was a matter of course.

-- Headdress made by attaching a variety of feathers to a piece of green and white spotted material.
-The material is wider and the front and narrows towards each end.
-A pink and white bow has been attached to the front of the headress.
+- Headdress made by attaching a variety of feathers to a piece of blue and white spotted material, the two ends of the headdress have been made from a multi-coloured material, which have been sewn onto the main section of the headdress on each side.
+A green and white bow has been attached to the front of the headdress.

 - Acquisition Information: